CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/data-types/scopes/scope.md

 ---
 title: "Scope"
 linkTitle: "Scope"
-description: "Used to represent the scope in to restrict the effects of actions."
+description: "Used to represent the scope in order to restrict the effects of actions."
 ---

 # {{% param title %}}